 Fashion student Raf Simons was present at the show.
 It has changed his life.
 The successful designer used to think fashion was superficial, but this show changed his view entirely.
 He now knew for sure he wanted to breakthrough in fashion as soon as possible.

-Futhermore, the Martin Margiela 1989 fashion show marked the end of an era in which designers were exeggerating everything around fashion.
-From designs, to big logos to over-the-top pieces.
-While Margiela’s items were unique, authentic and innovative, they respired some sort of rest.
-The colors were calm and the logos were absent.
+Furthermore, the Martin Margiela 1989 fashion show marked the end of an era in which designers were exaggerating everything around fashion, from designs to big logos to over-the-top pieces.
+While Margiela’s items were unique, authentic, and innovative, they required rest.
+The colors were calm, and the logos were absent.
 It formed the start of a minimalistic approach to fashion.